 The FIP curriculum includes concepts from Malcolm Gladwell, a New York Times bestselling author who discusses unconscious thought in his book Blink: The Power of Thinking Without Thinking.
 He writes, "We don't deliberately choose our unconscious attitudes.
-The giant computer that is our unconscious silently crunches all the data it can from the experiences we've had, the people we've met, the lessons we've learned, the books we've read, the movies we've seen, and so on, and it forms an opinion."
+The giant computer that is our unconscious silently crunches all the data it can from the experiences we've had, the people we've met, the lessons we've learned, the books we've read, the movies we've seen, and so on, and it

+"People sometimes believe that only ill-intentioned officers racially profile, but the science indicates that even well-meaning people can be affected by their implicit biases." forms an opinion."
 People, because they are human, link groups to stereotypes without realizing it, and police are no exception.
 Gladwell goes on to say that "unconscious attitudes may be utterly incompatible with our stated conscious values."
 In other words, any person, even a police officer, who consciously rejects stereotypes may still produce biased behavior.
 Fridell includes these concepts in the FIP training to help officers understand how their minds work so they can make a conscious effort to weaken their "blink responses," which will subsequently lead to unbiased behavior.
 "I believe that many police and stakeholders narrowly characterize the nature and causes of biased policing," she says.
 The narrow characterization Fridell refers to is that people sometimes believe that only ill-intentioned officers racially profile, but the science indicates that even well-meaning people can be affected by their implicit biases.